HankB/Linux_ZFS_Root/Debian/README.md

 ## Status

-* Script is current with the istructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS (subject to the limitations listed above.)
+* Script is current with the intructions listed at https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS (subject to the limitations listed above.)
 * Experimental installation (using 0.8.1-4 from the git repository) has been implemented.
-* Testing has not been performed on all cases at this time.
+* All test cases have passed using Debian Live 10.0.
+10.1 has not been tested.

 ## WARNING WILL ROBINSON